Trouble with Power Troweling: Can It Taint Your Moisture Testing Results?

 The challenge of testing the moisture content of a concrete slab that has been power troweled is twofold: first, the slab may actually dry more slowly because of power troweling, and second, a surface-based test method may provide misleading results.

 Newly poured concrete is naturally porous and this is inherently part of the drying process.
-The mix of aggregate, cement and water provides the initial mix with certain characteristics that will determine the drying time of the slab.
+The mix of aggregate, cement, and water provide the initial mix with certain characteristics that will determine the drying time of the slab.
 Because moisture leaves a slab from the exposed surfaces, anything that compromises that surface impacts the moisture’s ability to leave the slab in the drying process.

 Think of fresh concrete as an interconnected set of pathways or capillaries that open to the surface.
 In a very simple explanation, the spaces between the aggregate fill with cement and water.
 As the water evaporates from the surface, moisture is able to move up through the mixture and in turn evaporates by whatever combination of air movement and heat are present at the surface.
 The equalizing of a slab’s moisture to its environment is known as equilibration and it is a continuous cycle that moves moisture out (and in, if the humidity balance tilts the other way) until the surface of the concrete is sealed.